-Personal use of mobile and other electronic devices, and responses to breaches of rules
+Personal use of mobile and other electronic devices

-Mobile Electronic Devices (MEDs) include a range of devices including, but not limited to smartphones, tablets and laptops.
+Mobile Electronic Devices (MEDs) include a range of devices including, but not limited to smartphones, tablets, laptops and smart watches.

 Mobile phones are not encouraged at school but if a student does bring a phone to school, it must be handed to the class teacher for safe keeping and collected at the end of the day.
 The school does not accept responsibility for lost or stolen phones.
 All other electronic devices such as iPads/tablets and electronic games are banned from school.
 Students are not permitted to take photos or electronic images on school premises without permission from a teacher.